 Located on the dash panel, this switch permits the selection of either 'F' (forward), 'R' (reverse) or neutral (the position between forward and reverse).
-Vehicle should be left in neutral when unattended (Ref Fig. 6 on page 3)
+Vehicle should be left in neutral with park brake applied/locked when unattended (Ref Fig. 6 on page 3)